 For those of you who missed out on the large bins in May, there will be two more brought out on June 25, one in South Lake and one in Sand Point.

-In order to follow provincial health guidelines regarding COVID-19, the annual general meeting has been cancelled for this year.
-All information will be in the newsletter sent out with tax notices.
+Unfortunately the annual general meeting has been cancelled again for this year in keeping with provincial health guidelines regarding Covid-19.
+All information will be in the newsletter sent out with tax notices in June.

 The dock in the east double wide boat launch area has now been installed at Loney’s.
 If you pay taxes, you don’t need to purchase a launch pass.
 If you don’t pay taxes in South Lake or Sun Valley, you can purchase a pass for $40.00 by e-transfer to firstname.lastname@example.org or mail a cheque.
 No security question or password is needed for e-transfers.
 If you include your email address, we will either email or mail you the pass.
 You can also deposit your payment in the envelopes provided in the locked box on the sign, and we will mail a pass out to you within one week.
 Any questions, call (306) 692-7399.